-The New Hampshire Running Start (RS) Program is a unique higher education initiative for high school students that enables them to enroll in selected college courses offered by the Community College System of New Hampshire at a significant reduction in tuition.
+The New Hampshire Early College at the High School Program (formerly Running Start) is a unique higher education initiative for high school students that enables them to enroll in selected college courses offered by the Community College System of New Hampshire at a significant reduction in tuition.
 College courses are offered during the day at high schools throughout New Hampshire.

-The cost to enroll in a CCSNH course through Running Start is \$150 per course, plus books and supplies (if not provided by the student's high school).
+The cost to enroll in a CCSNH course through Early College at the High School is \$150 per course, plus books and supplies (if not provided by the student's high school).
 This represents a substantial savings in college tuition costs.
-For more information on Running Start, visit ccsnh.edu/academics/running-start
+For more information on the program, visit ccsnh.edu/academics/running-start